QuantEcon/lecture-python-intro/lectures/commod_price.md

 This is harder than solving an equation for an unknown number, or vector.

-The lecture will discuss one way to solve a "functional equation" for an unknown function
+The lecture will discuss one way to solve a "functional equation" (the equation where the unknown object is a function).

 For this lecture we need the `yfinance` library.